-- Checking the Compatibility Level of Oracle Database Use this SQL query to find the COMPATIBLE initialization parameter value set for your database. - Values for the COMPATIBLE Initialization Parameter in Oracle Database Review to find the default, minimum, and maximum values for the COMPATIBLE initialization parameter for Oracle Database 19c.
+- Checking the Compatibility Level of Oracle Database Use this SQL query to find the COMPATIBLE initialization parameter value set for your database. - Values for the COMPATIBLE Initialization Parameter in Oracle Database Review to find the default and minimum values for the COMPATIBLE initialization parameter for Oracle Database 21c.